danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-13-creating-a-property-wrapper-to-persist-codable-types.md

 }
 ```

-This `Persisted` property wrapper implements `DynamicProperty` to let it play well with SwiftUI.
-It takes a custom persistency key, a custom `UserDefaults` instance that defaults to `.standard` and a default value to apply when no value is persisted.
+This property wrapper implements `DynamicProperty` and takes a custom persistency key, a custom `UserDefaults` instance and a default value to apply when no value is persisted.

 The property wrapper has a private `@State` property, which will trigger updates whenever it changes.
 It's initialized with either a previously persisted value or the provided default value.